search icon

 Here’s how to stay ready for possible changes to the BOI filing requirements:

-• Stay informed: Follow trusted sources like FinCEN for updates about the CTA injunction and BOI requirements.
+• Stay informed: Follow trusted sources like FinCEN for updates about the CTA and BOI requirements.

-• Gather your information: Use this time to collect details about your business’s beneficial owners in case reporting becomes mandatory.
+• Gather your information: If you haven’t already, collect details about your business’s beneficial owners.

 • Work with trusted partners: ZenBusiness can help you navigate compliance and stay prepared for whatever comes next.